JosePedroDias/inkdoc/README.md

 * module (top level at file)
 * class (in modules)
-* function or method or constructor (in modules and classes, constructor only in classes)
+* function/method, constructor (in modules and classes, only in classes)
-* param and return (in function-like tags above)
+* param, return (in function-like tags above)

 ## function-related tags